rohit-shinde-26/JS_Airlines_2025_Edition/README.md

 21. Static methods and properties

 ## How JavaScript works
-1. GlobalExecution context
+1. Global Execution context
-2. Thisandwindowinglobalexecution context
+2. This and window in global execution context
 3. Hoisting
-4. Areletandconstarehoisted ?
+4. Are let and const arehoisted ?
 What is a reference Error ?
-5. Functionexecution context
+5. Function execution context
-6. Scopechainandlexical environment
+6. Scope chain and lexical environment